Robert Reich: Personal life

 In 2023, Reich appeared in a cameo role in "Dropout America 2", the first episode of the sixth season of Dropout's Breaking News program, providing a fictional account of his son Sam's life.
 He made another cameo appearance in 2025 in the season 7 finale of the game show Game Changer, titled "Outvoted," wherein contestants were made to compete in a mock presidential debate.
 Reich endorsed comedian and contestant Demi Adejuyigbe after he was bribed $3.

 In 2025, Reich published Coming Up Short: A Memoir of My America.
-Jennifer Szalai, reviewing it for The New York Times, remarked how bullying is an important subject in the book as Reich experienced it through his childhood, adding: "Reich comes across as thoughtful, genial and principled; he notes on the copyright page that portions of “Coming Up Short” appeared in a couple of earlier books, but the bit of recycling arguably reflects how steadfastly he has held onto his values.
+Jennifer Szalai, reviewing it for The New York Times, remarked how bullying is an important subject in the book as Reich experienced it through his childhood, adding: "Reich comes across as thoughtful, genial and principled; he notes on the copyright page that portions of 'Coming Up Short' appeared in a couple of earlier books, but the bit of recycling arguably reflects how steadfastly he has held onto his values.
 Unlike the economists Larry Summers and Robert Rubin, who also served in the Clinton administration, Reich has been remarkably prescient, regularly warning about the dangers of inequality and the perils posed by a financial industry run amok.
-His numerous books have a moral center because he has a moral center.
-Reich, who is 4-foot-11 (and prone to puns, as evinced by previous books like “Locked in the Cabinet” and “I’ll Be Short”), has long promoted civil society and government institutions as essential antidotes to a Hobbesian war of all-against-all: “I would not survive a minute in a society based on brute force.”"
-As of September 1, 2025, it is ranked 7th among non-fiction books on The New York Times Best Seller list.
+Reich, who is 4-foot-11 (and prone to puns, as evinced by previous books like 'Locked in the Cabinet' and 'I’ll Be Short'), has long promoted civil society and government institutions as essential antidotes to a Hobbesian war of all-against-all: 'I would not survive a minute in a society based on brute force.'"
+As of September 1, 2025, it was ranked 7th among non-fiction books on The New York Times Best Seller list.